jump-dev/JuMP.jl/docs/src/developers/contributing.md

     If you need any help, come join the [developer chatroom](https://gitter.im/JuliaOpt/JuMP-dev) and we will walk you through the process.

-Once you are familiar with Git, the workflow for contributing code to JuMP is along the lines of the following:
+Once you are familiar with Git and GitHub, the workflow for contributing code to JuMP is along the lines of the following:

 **Step 1: decide what to work on**